hmchen47/DataScience/Notes/p02-Observational.md

   + characteristic: selecting both the exposed and unexposed groups from the same source population (diagram)
   + excluding subjects not at risk for developing the outcome
   + source population determined by practical considerations, such as sampling
-  + sampling subjects from hospital, member of community, or a doctor's individual practice
+  + examples of sampling subjects: hospital, member of community, or a doctor's individual practice

   <div style="margin: 0.5em; display: flex; justify-content: center; align-items: center; flex-flow: row wrap;">
     <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2998589/" ismap target="_blank">